dalcorso/thermo_pw/README.md

 > Quantum ESPRESSO (QE) (see http://www.quantum-espresso.org)
 > as the underlying engine.

 Thermo\_pw uses the same input format as Quantum ESPRESSO's <code>pw.x</code> code and generates PostScript figures of various material properties.
-While less flexible than QE for certain aspects, it offers a simpler and faster learning curve for properties such as electronic band structures, phonon dispersions, and both harmonic and anharmonic thermodynamic quantities.
+While less flexible than QE for certain aspects, it offers a simpler and faster learning curve for properties such as electronic band structures, phonon dispersions, and both harmonic and quasi-harmonic thermodynamic quantities.
 Additionally, it supports parallel execution, allowing multiple instances to run asynchronously for image generation.
 For an overview, refer to [Doc/tutorial.pdf](https://people.sissa.it/~dalcorso/thermo_pw/tutorial.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/tutorial/tutorial.html)), and for a detailed description of its options, consult [Doc/user\_guide.pdf](https://people.sissa.it/~dalcorso/thermo_pw/user_guide.pdf) (or [here](https://people.sissa.it/~dalcorso/thermo_pw/user_guide/user_guide.html)).

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)